AquaMaps: Project history and current content

 Workshops to develop the approach to be used in AquaMaps (initially known as "HCMAP" or the Half Degree Cell Mapping Project) were held at IFM-GEOMAR in Kiel, Germany over the period 2004-2006, culminating in the release of AquaMaps as a component in the then FishBase web-based suite of available tools in 2006, followed by its own "AquaMaps" project website in 2007.
 By March 2007, the website contained links to pre-prepared maps for 4,141 species of fishes, 115 marine mammals, and 129 other sea life (marine invertebrates).
 Development of content and tools continued since that time and by 2019, the project held standardized distribution maps for over 33,500 species of fishes, marine mammals and invertebrates combined.
 The project is also expanding to incorporate freshwater species, with more than 600 biodiversity maps for freshwater fishes of the Americas available as at November 2009.
-AquaMaps predictions have been validated successfully for a number of species using independent data sets and the model was shown to perform equally well or better than other standard species distribution models, when faced with the currently existing suboptimal input data sets.
+AquaMaps predictions have been validated successfully for a number of species using independent data sets and the model was shown to perform equally well or better than other standard species distribution models, when faced with the currently existing suboptimal input data.

 In addition to displaying individual maps per species, AquaMaps provides tools to generate species richness maps by higher taxon, plus a spatial search for all species overlapping a specified grid square.
 There is also the facility to create custom maps for any species via the web by modifying the input parameters and re-running the map generating algorithm in real time, and a variety of other tools including the investigation of effects of climate change on species distributions (see relevant section of the AquaMaps search page).